The Ottoman Lieutenant: Reception and release

+Reception

-The Ottoman Lieutenant was largely panned by film critics.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 19%, with an average rating of 3.8/10 from 36 different reviews.
+The Ottoman Lieutenant was panned by film critics.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 19%, with an average rating of 3.8/10 based on reviews from 36 critics.
+On Metacritic the film has a score of 26 out of 100, based on reviews from 13 critics.

 Especially in the West, several critics criticized the film for perpetuating the denial of the Armenian genocide.
 In his review for Variety Dennis Harvey writes, "[In] this primarily Turkish-funded production, the historical, political, ethnic and other intricacies — not to mention that perpetual elephant in the room, the Armenian Genocide, which commenced in 1915 — are glossed over in favor of a generalized 'Whattaya gonna do… war is bad' aura that implies conscience without actually saying anything."

 In his review of the film for Slant Magazine, Keith Watson writes, "More conspicuous than The Ottoman Lieutenant's rote melodrama is the way the film elides the concurrent genocide of ethnic Armenians by Ottoman forces, a historical reality which the Turkish government continues to deny to this day."
 Critic Roger Moore called The Ottoman Lieutenant "a botched love-triangle romance set against a revisionist account of the Turkish Armenian Genocide."

 On March 7, 2017, the Armenian Youth Federation Western United States issued a statement, urging the public not to watch the film in theaters or support it in any way. “[We] do feel it is important for our community to be aware of the fact that genocide denial is present and still a major issue, even outside of the Republic of Turkey,” read a part of the statement.
 The American Hellenic Council accused the film of being made as a rival of The Promise and argued for boycotting The Ottoman Lieutenant.

 Michael Daly of The Daily Beast contrasted the film with The Promise, which he said does express the truth about the Armenian genocide.
 Buckley wrote that, due to similarities of some plot points, The Ottoman Lieutenant had "uncanny parallels" to The Promise.

 The film's reception in Turkey varied, with some being critical, and those in favor of the Turkish government praising the film.
 Turkish film critic Atilla Dorsay gave approval to the film overall, stating that it mainly reflected the Turkish point of view while being "impartial and honest, without maligning any particular camp and leaving little room for objection", but criticized a scene lacking emphasis of the Cathedral of the Holy Cross, Aghtamar, stating that it could have shown Christian audiences the Ottomans' relative religious tolerance.

 Accuracy

-The city of Istanbul is called as such in-movie, though at the time the English name for the entire city was Constantinople, while the central portion was known as "Stamboul".
+The city of Istanbul is called as such in the movie, though at the time the English name for the entire city was Constantinople, while the central portion was known as "Stamboul".